What is a starter tenancy?

 If Aragon decides to extend the starter tenancy for a further six months, we will write to you to inform you of this decision and the reasons why before the end of the first 12 months.

 Tenants on a starter tenancy have broadly the same rights as assured or fixed term tenants, but do not have the following:

 - right to exchange the tenancy (swap your home with another tenant)

 - right to assign except by court order

 - right to make improvements to their home and claim compensation for them

 * Please note that not all properties can be purchased under the right to acquire.
 View further information on Right to Acquire.

 When your tenancy converts you will have the above rights, however there are some exemptions to the right to acquire as mentioned above.
 You will still need to get our written permission before you exchange, assign or make improvements.

-Reasons why Aragon may begin proceedings to end a starter tenancy.
+Reasons why proceedings may begin to end a starter tenancy.